cqse/teamscale-vim/README.md

 ## Testing

 If you make changes to this plugin, you can test them with `./test.sh` which launches a vim instance without your user's `.vimrc` but with the plugin and `vimrc.vim` pre-loaded.
-The script currently only wroks with NeoVim.
+The script currently only works with NeoVim.